Common business mistakes

 Accounting software is making it increasingly tempting for business owners to try and handle the accounts and finances in house.
 This can lead to mistakes being made on tax returns or with costs – mistakes that are easily avoidable.

 Instead of taking on accounting duties yourself or handing them to an inexperienced member of staff, employ an accountant to look at your figures regularly, help with tax returns, and suggest ways to improve your financial situation.
 It’ll reduce hassle as well as the chance of errors occurring.

 THP Chartered Accountants offers a range of services from tax accounting and planning to audit and legal services.
-Contact our offices in Wanstead, Cheam, Chelmsford, Saffron-Walden, and London City today to find out more.
+Contact our offices in Wanstead, Cheam, Chelmsford and Saffron Walden today to find out more.